 Today on Taste & See I'm starting a new feature that aims to introduce inspiring, innovative individuals that are making a difference in the world of food, nutrition, health, and more - #gamechangers.
 What better way to start off than with an epic story about a group of students who have developed a product that aims to play a role in alleviating hunger amongst the poor in South Africa.

 Before I continue, let me fill those of you in who might not be sure of what food scientists actually do.
 Food scientists fill a number of different of roles within the food-production and agricultural sector.
-A food science graduate is equipped with the knowledge to work in food processing and production, quality management, food safety, packaging and new product development, food science research, as well as food labelling, amongst other things .
+A food science graduate is equipped with the knowledge to work in food processing and production, quality management, food safety, packaging and new product development, food science research, as well as food labeling, amongst other things .

 Depending on your specific job, as a food scientist you are likely to :